quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Errors

-If an application-level error affects a single stream, but otherwise leaves the connection in a recoverable state, the endpoint can send a RESET_STREAM frame ({{frame-reset-stream}}) with an appropriate error code to terminate just the affected stream.
+If an application-level error affects a single stream but otherwise leaves the connection in a recoverable state, the endpoint can send a RESET_STREAM frame ({{frame-reset-stream}}) with an appropriate error code to terminate just the affected stream.